stas/thesis/chapters/4_conclusions.md

 agree to forget we are building software for humans: for my mum, for my teacher or for my future kids.

-Beyond solving the technical problems and understanding how a component can be delivered faster, working in a startup was a lot of fun.
+Beyond solving the technical problems and understanding how to delivered our first version faster, working in a startup was a lot of fun.
 I was exposed to concerns that made me a more organised person, a better leader and a thoughtful enabler.
 I learned that communication, not just at the programming level, but team-wise, plays an important role in every day team motivation to build something great.
-In the end, I met new people, people I could listen to and learn a lot of things.
+In the end, I met new people, people I could listen to and learn a lot of things from.
 This is because of the startup culture that is oriented towards sharing the knowledge and experience.
 During this time, I also met some of the best people I will probably ever work with and learn from.
 I feel great I can call them my friends.

 ## Further work